VaibhavVishal07/Python_Web_Application/README.md

 At this point, Git and Heroku should be working!

-Now in your terminal or command prompt, enter the command git clone https://github.com/CleverProgrammer/Python_Web_Application
+Now in your terminal or command prompt, enter the command git clone https://github.com/VaibhavVishal07/Python_Web_Application

-Now navigate to the project folder using cd flask_vote_app
+Now navigate to the project folder using cd Python_Web_Application

 Enter the command: heroku login and provide your heroku login details.
 Note: When you type in password the cursor in the command line doesn't move.
 Don't freak out lol just type in your password for Heroku anyway.